BismaYB/Banking-System-Project/README.md

 **Features**

-User can create a account by providing username and password login :user name and password used to login to the account once logged in user can perform  banking opertion without any restriction
+User can create a account by providing username and password

+login :user name and password used to login to the account once logged in user can perform  banking opertion without any restriction

-deposit: user can deposit th thier account withdrwal and cash transfer: user can take money and transfer cash to some one in easily way account deatils and  current balance can also check if user want any loan their is a loan request option is also thier for security after used, user can logout the account
+deposit and Withdrwal : user can deposit the amount to thier account and withdrw money cash transfer: user can transfer cash to some one in easily way account deatils and  current balance can also check if user want any loan their is a loan request option is also thier for security after used, user can logout the account